 Sonya has appeared before the Supreme Court of Canada, the Federal Courts, all levels of Court in Alberta, and the British Columbia Supreme Court.
 Throughout the span of her legal career, Sonya has acted as legal counsel on several important cases pertaining to First Nations communities, including West Moberly First Nations v British Columbia, 2018 BCSC 1835 (Site C injunction application), and Williams Lake Indian Band v Canada (Aboriginal Affairs and Northern Development), 2018 SCC 4 (intervention at the Supreme Court of Canada).
-Sonya acts on Aboriginal title cases, including on behalf of the plaintiffs in the Cowichan Nation litigation scheduled to start trial in September 2019.
+She represented the Tsilhqot’in National Government through three levels of court in opposing mining development within Tsilhqot’in territory.
+Sonya acts on Aboriginal title cases, including on behalf of the plaintiffs in the Cowichan Nation litigation which has been in trial since September 2019.
 She is a regular speaker at conferences on topics in Aboriginal litigation.

 Selected Cases, Presentations & Publications

 Dene Tha’ First Nation v.
-British Columbia (Minister of Energy and Mines), 2013 BCSC 977. (response to an application challenging the Province’s sale of oil and gas leases and licenses on the basis of inadequate Crown consultation and accommodation)
+British Columbia (Minister of Energy and Mines), 2013 BCSC 977

 “Recent Judicial Developments of Interest to Energy Lawyers”, (with M. Donaldson and R. Wood), (2014) Alta.L.Rev.
 52:2 417.

 “Exclusion Clauses post-Tercon”, Annual Review of Civil Litigation 2013, Archibald & Echlin, eds.
 (Toronto: Carswell, 2013), 305.